Avoids Probate

 Multiple properties, in or out of state, transfer cleanly through one trust instead of probate in every county.

-A trust staggers what they inherit over time, instead of handing an 18-year-old a house and a lump sum.
+A trust staggers what heirs inherit over time, instead of handing a teenager a house and a lump sum.

-Business owners and private families who simply don't want their estate read at the county courthouse.
+Trusts protect business owners and private families who simply don't want their estates read at the county courthouse.

 Signing the trust document is only half the job.
 A trust only avoids probate for the assets that are actually titled into it, a process called funding.
 This is where most DIY trusts quietly fail: the document sits in a drawer while the house, accounts, and property are still in the owner's personal name.

 We handle the funding with you: re-titling real estate, updating account ownership, and aligning beneficiary designations so nothing slips back into probate.
 A pour-over will catches anything left out.
-The result is a plan that actually does what you paid for.
+The result is a properly funded trust that protects your assets and provides for your beneficiaries the way you intended.

 Wills, trusts, and powers of attorney with a flat fee quoted up front.
 A free introduction is all it takes to start.